SMC4 - Servo & Motor Controller

 Animate your layout with semaphores, crossing gates and roundhouse doors.
 Move turnouts at prototypical speed.
 All controlled via DCC with the SMC4.

-The SMC4 is a DCC compatible accessory decoder capable of driving four servo motors and four stall motor type switch machines.
+The SMC4 is a DCC compatible accessory decoder capable of driving four servo motors and four Tortoise™ switch machines.
 Each output can individually be assigned any address from 1 to 2040.
 It has eight inputs for local control of the outputs and 16 programmable routes.

 MSRP - 49.95 USD

-SMC4 Tech Talk Videos - See ways to install servos for a variety of applications including - Turnouts, Semaphores and Roundhouse doors.
+SMC4 Tech Talk Videos - for a couple of applications including - Semaphores and Roundhouse doors.

 Features: